vogella training Android Training Eclipse Training

 SWTBot is the base class for testing SWT applications.

-SWTWorkbenchBot for an Eclipse 3.x RCP test and provides the API interact with Eclipse 3.x applications.
+The SWTWorkbenchBot class provides API to interact with the Eclipse IDE and with 3.x RCP applications.
 The SWTWorkbenchBot class extends SWTBot.

 3. Prerequisites for this tutorial